cmarieelder/smartphone_human_activity_recognition/README.md

 4. Github contains a README called README.md that explains the analysis files, how all of the scripts work and how they are connected, is clear and understandable.

 ### References:
-* This project was created for [John Hopkins University: Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) Course Project 4.
+* This project was created for the [John Hopkins University: Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) course.
+  - Assignment specification can be found under "Course Project 4".